What Do We Know About Space?

 Space is a near-perfect vacuum without any air.
 It is not empty: it contains many forms of radiation, as well as particles of gas, dust, and other matter floating around the void.

-From the Earth, we can observe planets, stars, and galaxies that are within 46.5 billion light-years in any direction from our planet.
-This region of space is called the observable universe.
-The estimated age of the universe is from 11.4 billion to 13.8 billion years.
+From Earth, we can observe planets, stars, and galaxies that are within 46.5 billion light-years in any direction.
+This region of space is called the observable Universe.
+The best current estimate of the Universe’s age is about 13.8 billion years.

 What is outer space?

 From our Earth-bound perspective, outer space is everything that lies outside the boundary separating the Earth from space.
 There are different definitions of where exactly outer space begins.
-The most widely used boundary is Karman’s line, which sits 100 km above mean sea level.
+The most widely used boundary is Kármán line, which sits about 100 km above mean sea level, though some sources place it slightly lower, at 80 km.
 Starting from this mark, the air becomes too thin for regular aircraft (relying on lift) to fly.

 Outer space structure